-During the spring of 1990, Gold Dust Mines, Inc. (the lessee) transported about \$2.6 million in capital equipment to our Chandalar mining claims over the winter haul road from the town of Coldfoot, located on the Alaska pipeline highway, also known as the Dalton highway.
+During the spring of 1990, Gold Dust Mines, Inc., as lessee transported about \$2.6 million in capital equipment to our Chandalar mining claims over the winter haul road from the town of Coldfoot, located on the Alaska pipeline highway, also known as the Dalton highway.
 This machinery included a large gravity-type alluvial mineral treatment plant (an IHC-Holland wash plant) together with a Bucyrus-Erie dragline, two big Caterpillar tractors, front end loaders, a churn drill and other large pieces of placer gold mining equipment.
 During the last part of the 1993 season, Gold Dust Mines moved its placer operations to the Big Creek and St. Mary's Creek drainages.
-In 1994, placer mining operations were concentrated on the St. Mary's Creek drainage.
+In 1994, placer mining operations were concentrated on the St. Mary's Creek drainages.
 During 1995, placer mining operations were conducted on the St. Mary's Creek and Big Creek drainages.
 During 1996 to 1999, placer mining operations were conducted only on the St. Mary's Creek and Big Creek drainages.

-An amendment to the mining lease in 1996 reduced Gold Dust's Chandalar placer mining rights to only Big Creek and its tributary, St. Mary's Creek, and accordingly the annual advance lease payment was reduced to \$7,500.
-During 1996 to 1999, placer mining operations were conducted only on the St. Mary's Creek and Big Creek drainages.
-There was no mining conducted in 2000, 2001 or 2003.
-Since 1999, however, Gold Dust failed to pay the \$7,500 annual lease fee and failed to make the annual rental payments on the state mining claims it was mining on, as required by the mining lease, in all a sum of \$32,380.
+An amendment to the mining lease in 1996 reduced Gold Dust Mines, Inc.'s Chandalar placer mining rights to only Big Creek and its tributary, St. Mary's Creek.
+As a result of this amendment, the annual advance lease payment was reduced to \$7,500.
+From 1996 to 1999, placer mining operations were conducted only on the St. Mary's Creek and Big Creek drainages.
+There were no mining operations conducted in 2000, 2001 or 2003.
+However, since 1999, Gold Dust Mines, Inc. has failed to pay both the \$7,500 annual lease fee and the annual rental payments on the state mining claims it was mining on, as required by the mining lease, in all a sum of \$32,380.
 A portion of the 1999 production royalties owed to us in the amount of eleven ounces of gold nuggets was also not paid.
-In February 2000, the owners of Gold Dust, Mr. and Mrs. Delmer Ackels (guarantors of Gold Dust's obligations to us) declared a Chapter 7 bankruptcy, which the court discharged in May of 2000.
-Our mining lease with Gold Dust was the sole asset of Gold Dust.
+In February 2000, the owners of Gold Dust Mines, Inc., Mr. and Mrs. Delmer Ackels (guarantors of Gold Dust Mines, Inc.'s obligations to us) filed for bankruptcy pursuant to Chapter 7 of the United States Bankruptcy Code, as amended.
+Our mining lease with Gold Dust Mines, Inc. was the sole asset of Gold Dust Mines, Inc.

 In the late summer of 1997, we executed a placer mining lease with Day Creek Mining Company, Inc., an Alaskan corporation.
 The lease included the placer mining claims only for the Tobin Creek, Big Squaw Creek and Little Squaw Creek drainages.
-It did not include the Big Creek and St. Mary's Creek drainages, which were leased to Gold Dust Mines, Inc. The lessee was to have performed minimum exploratory drilling during each year of the lease.
+The lease did not include the Big Creek and St. Mary's Creek drainages, which were leased to Gold Dust Mines, Inc. The lessee was to have performed minimum exploratory drilling during each year of the lease.
 Only a minimum amount of drilling was performed the first year, with some good results downstream from the Mello Bench on upper Little Squaw Creek.
 Due to lack of financing, the lessee could not comply with the drilling requirements in 1998, and the lease was terminated by us giving a declaration of forfeiture to the lessees in February of 1999.
 The lessee did not contest the declaration of forfeiture.